DepFCD/DepFCD/README.md

 dep_facade.exe -cc <local_path_to_downstream_repo\LineageOS\base> -ca <local_path_to_upstream_repo\android\base> -c <path_to_downstream_dependency_graph, i.e. D:\LineageOS\lineage.json> -a <path_to_upstream_dependency_graph, i.e. D:\android\android.json> -ref ref_tool\bin\RefactoringMiner -o <output_path>
 ```

-During the detecting process， we need to acquire all commits history of AOSP all versions， which is time-consuming.
-To save some time， you can put the `all_base_commits.csv` which is provided by Section `data\Methodology\The detection of Dependency facade \Entity Ownership Identification`.
+During the detecting process， we need to acquire all commits history of the analyzed project， which is time-consuming.
+To be convenient, you can put the `all_base_commits.csv` which is already provided by the folder `data\Methodology\The detection of Dependency facade \Entity Ownership Identification`.

-The WARNING which is related to `log4j` during the executing process is ignorable.
+The WARNING related to `log4j` during execution can be ignorable.

 ## Scripts

 ### Set up
-We use the following scripts to get the merge points and conflicts.
+We use the following scripts to get merge points and conflicts.
 You can refer to  https://zenodo.org/record/6272071#.Yxg_OWhBw_E for more information.
-To execute them, users need to follow the following steps.
+To execute them, users need to follow several steps.
 1. Clone corresponding customized Android Frameworks into directory platforms.
 2. Retrieve the commit history of customized Android Frameworks and store it in directory history.
-3. Run Python scripts to acquire merge and conflict information.
+3. Run the Python scripts to acquire merge and conflict information.
 Every Python script contains the specification of the intention at the beginning of the script.
-However, the path specified in the script should be replaced with the local path as I am using the absolute path.
+However, the path specified in the script should be replaced with the local path.
 We also provide specific scripts we use in this directory.
 1. After cloning the repo,  users also need to create `/<project>` folder which contains `branch_all.txt` and `/branches` empty folder, the `branch_all.txt` contains all branches of versions.
-2. Then, run `andro_base_branch_commit_hist.py` to retrieve commit history.
+2. Run `andro_base_branch_commit_hist.py` to retrieve commit history.
-3. After that, run `merge_extract.py` to acquire all merge points.
+3. Run `merge_extract.py` to acquire all merge points.
-4. Finally, run `merge_conf_detect.py` to detect the merge conflicts and `merge_conf_ast.py` to get the details of conflict blocks.
+4. Run `merge_conf_detect.py` to detect the merge conflicts and `merge_conf_ast.py` to get the details of conflict blocks.

 ## Data